Aligning NAP and NDC for coherent Climate Adaptation Action

 The NAP process is meant to reduce vulnerability, build adaptive capacity and mainstream adaptation to climate change into general and sector-specific development planning processes, including tracking of progress.
 It can be used to coordinate adaptation planning and actions across ministries and other government and non-government stakeholders and to facilitate implementation of adaptation actions towards climate resilient development.

 In 2012, the UNFCCC Least Developed Countries Expert Group (LEG) published the NAP Technical Guidelines, outlining the key steps involved in the process.
 A range of supplementary materials offer a more in-depth coverage of specific steps of the NAP process.
+In 2025, the LEG published its updated NAP technical guidelines, which are aligned with latest IPCC science, COP decisions, and the Global Goal on Adaptation.

 Within its NAP support, GIZ is closely collaborating with different actors, such as NAP Global Network (NAP GN) and the NAP Global Support Programme (NAP-GSP).
 Both support developing countries, and in the case of NAP GSP especially LDCs to advance their NAP processes.